 NNDR is organised on a national basis.
-The Government specifies an amount (43.3p in 2011/2012 and 41.4p in 2010/2011) and, subject to the effects of transitional arrangements, local businesses pay rates calculated by multiplying their rateable value by that amount.
+The Government specifies an amount (45.8p in 2012/2013 and 43.3p in 2011/2012) and, subject to the effects of transitional arrangements, local businesses pay rates calculated by multiplying their rateable value by that amount.

-The rateable value for business premises in Rossendale dropped to £36,533k, from £36,891k at the end of 2010/2011 as a result of a small number of significant downward revaluations during 2011/2012 and the removal of the demolished Valley Centre properties in March 2012.
+The rateable value for business premises in Rossendale dropped to £36,418k, from £36,533k at the end of 2011/2012 as a result of a small number of significant downward revaluations during 2012/2013.

 The Council is responsible for collecting rates due from ratepayers in its areas but it pays the proceeds into an NNDR pool administered by the Government.
 The Government redistributes the sums paid into the pool back to local authorities' General Funds on the basis of a fixed amount per head of population.
-The NNDR income, after reliefs and provisions, was £11,412k for 2011/2012 compared to £11,681k in 2010/2011.
+The NNDR income, after reliefs and provisions, was £12,944k for 2012/2013 compared to £11,412k in 2011/2012.